In November 2015 the UK Government implemented a policy ban on the testing of household products on animals.

 The simple answer is – you’re not allowed to know.

-The Home Office has reported that around a third of the animals were subjected to ‘severe’ procedures.
+More than half of the animals were to ‘severe’ procedures.
 This means that their suffering was what even the government regulators consider to be ‘severe’.

 Which companies commissioned the testing?